eduardoleoni/node-tank-war/README.md

 It does look cool, doesn't it?
 Well it's not, it's just a bunch of squares throwing smaller squares in each other.
 Good for learners though :)

+Use arrows to move around and enter to shoot your enemies.